tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

   * A second require is defined to check if the `msg.sender` attempting to end the auction is equal to the `beneficiary` running the auction.

-  * Next, we are going to set `ended` equal to true to end the auction if it hasn't already.
+  * Next, we are going to set `ended` equal to true, to end the auction if it hasn't already.

   * Finally, we are going to transfer the `highestBid` amount to the `beneficiary` using the `.transfer` address method.

-Congratulations, we have just built a `MartianAuction` contract; you may have very well just secured mankind's future.
+Congratulations!
+We have just built a `MartianAuction` contract.
+You may have just secured mankind's future!

 ### 3. Student Do: Writing an Auction Contract (15 min)